Trepan-Debuggers/python3-trepan/docs/features.rst

 We use information in the line number table in byte to understand which lines are breakpointable, and in which module or function the line appears in.
-Use `info line`_ to see this information.
+Use `info line <_info_line>`_ to see this information.

-In the future we may allow specifiying an offset to indicate which offset to stop at when there are several choices for a given line number.
+In the future we may allow specifying an offset to indicate which offset to stop at when there are several choices for a given line number.